MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/performance-tuning/Section_13.0-performance-tuning-for-hyper-v-servers.md

 ### IDE

 IDE controllers expose IDE disks to the virtual machine.
-The IDE controller is emulated, and it is the only controller that is available when the Virtual Machine Integration Services are not installed on the guest operating system.
+The IDE controller is emulated, and it is the only controller that is available for guest VMs running older version of Windows without the Virtual Machine Integration Services.
 Disk I/O that is performed by using the IDE filter driver that is provided with the Virtual Machine Integration Services is significantly better than the disk I/O performance that is provided with the emulated IDE controller.
 We recommend that IDE disks be used only for the operating system disks because they have performance limitations due to the maximum I/O size that can be issued to these devices.

 ### SCSI (SAS controller)

 SCSI controllers expose SCSI disks to the virtual machine, and each virtual SCSI controller can support up to 64 devices.
 For optimal performance, we recommend that you attach multiple disks to a single virtual SCSI controller and create additional controllers only as they are required to scale the number of disks connected to the virtual machine.
 SCSI path is not emulated which makes it the preferred controller for any disk other than the operating system disk.
 In fact with Generation 2 VMs, it is the only type of controller possible.
 Introduced in Windows Server 2012 R2, this controller is reported as SAS to support shared VHDX.

-### Virtual HBAs
+### Virtual Fibre Channel HBAs

-Virtual HBAs can be configured to allow direct access for virtual machines to Fibre Channel and Fibre Channel over Ethernet (FCoE) LUNs.
+Virtual Fibre Channel HBAs can be configured to allow direct access for virtual machines to Fibre Channel and Fibre Channel over Ethernet (FCoE) LUNs.
 Virtual Fibre Channel disks bypass the NTFS file system in the root partition, which reduces the CPU usage of storage I/O.

 Large data drives and drives that are shared between multiple virtual machines (for guest clustering scenarios) are prime candidates for virtual Fibre Channel disks.

 Virtual Fibre Channel disks require one or more Fibre Channel host bus adapters (HBAs) to be installed on the host.
-Each host HBA is required to use an HBA driver that supports the Windows Server 2012 R2 Virtual Fibre Channel/NPIV capabilities.
+Each host HBA is required to use an HBA driver that supports the Windows Server 2016 Virtual Fibre Channel/NPIV capabilities.
 The SAN fabric should support NPIV, and the HBA port(s) that are used for the virtual Fibre Channel should be set up in a Fibre Channel topology that supports NPIV.

 To maximize throughput on hosts that are installed with more than one HBA, we recommend that you configure multiple virtual HBAs inside the Hyper-V virtual machine (up to four HBAs can be configured for each virtual machine).
 Hyper-V will automatically make a best effort to balance virtual HBAs to host HBAs that access the same virtual SAN.